porn-records/Porn-Records/README.md

 ### Educational
-Domains or sites that hosts any nude or explicit content used for a educational purpose, like telling about `x` and/or teaching about `y` is to not be classified in this project.
+Domains or sites that host any nude or explicit content used for a educational purpose, like telling about `x` and/or teaching about `y` is to not be classified in this project.

-Any requests for block any of that kind of contents should probably be redirected to the [Matrix][matrix] project instead.
+Any requests to block any of that kind of content should probably be redirected to the [Matrix][matrix] project instead.

 ### Artistic - Art
-What should be considered as artistic is content that could be found at a museum for arts
+What should be considered as art is content that could be found at a museum for arts.

 ### News- Articles -like
-Content that support a article based on facts or reporting an accident should have a wide range of acceptant for using NSFW contents.
+Content that supports an article based on facts or reporting an accident should have a wide range of acceptant for using NSFW content.

 ### Not to include in black- blocklist
-The following is examples of what [My Privacy DNS](https://mypdns.org/) projects will not be blocking access to domains who hosts contents for which it isn't hard to find in the western public sphere and for which is NOT intended as Adult entertainment; such as girls in bikini's, go to the beach a summer day and there are plenty of topless humans there as well.
+The following is examples of what [My Privacy DNS](https://mypdns.org/) projects will not be blocking access to domains that host contents for which it isn't hard to find in the western public sphere and for which is NOT intended as Adult entertainment; such as girls in bikinis, going to the beach a summer day and there are plenty of topless humans there as well.

-This kind of new religious and amish/mormons/muslim perception of acceptable behaviours or endangerments for which should be "parental" blacklisted is falling outside of this project.
+This kind of new religious and Amish/Mormons/Muslim perception of acceptable behaviors or endangerments for which should be "parental" blacklisted is falling outside of this project.

 ## Underage material (CSAM)
-If you find any underage material online and you thinking of committing it to our project, we will honoured and respectfully ask you to mention this in the very beginning of the issue with big letter, a single `#` at the beginning of the text and please do NOT posts any media as proofs.
+If you find any underage material online and you thinking of committing it to our project, we will be honored and respectfully ask you to mention this in the very beginning of the issue with a big letter, a single `#` at the beginning of the text and please do NOT post any media as proof.

 If you choose to report to all resources please do inform them about the issue here at [mypdns.org][mypdns] to keep track of the situation.

-Second you should report your found to any of the following projects.
+Second, you should report your found to any of the following projects.

 - Red Barnet (safe the children) online service at https://redbarnet.dk/anmelddet/
 - Arachnid Project at https://projectarachnid.ca/en/